EMAWOnline - Keyontae Johnson’s fight back to playing college basketball

 “I would say I’m blessed to be here, yes,” Johnson said in February 2021.
 “I was passed out.
 I could have died.
 She jumped out on the court and saved me.
 If it isn’t for her, I may not have had a second chance in life.
 You can’t take life for granted.”

 Entering the 2020-21 season, Johnson was named the preseason SEC Player of the Year.
-Before folding to the court, he was averaging 19.7 points per game and six rebounds, but he wasn’t cleared to play by Florida doctors, which ultimately led to his decision to enter the transfer portal in the spring.
+Before folding to the court, he was averaging 19.7 points per game and six rebounds.

 But doctors at Florida didn’t clear Johnson to participate during the 2021-22 season, which forced him to remain on the sidelines at Florida’s games.
 He served as a pseudo player coach during the last year and a half at Florida.
 He assisted with scouting opponents and motivator for his teammates.
 In the Gators' final home game of the season, he served as an honorary starter where he caught the opening jump ball before exiting the game.